-7. Head to North Riverside Park Mall’s Center Court to dance, win prizes and celebrate Cinco de Mayo with performances by Orejones, Luis Alfredo Mariachi Singer, Mexican Folkloric Dancers and Dora the Explorer on May 6, 1 p.m.-5 p.m..
+7. Head to North Riverside Park Mall’s Center Court (7501 W. Cermak, North Riverside) to dance, win prizes and celebrate Cinco de Mayo with musical performances, face painting, balloon artists and a visit with Dora the Explorer on May 5, 1 p.m.-5 p.m.

 8. Satisfy your sweet tooth at one of Bombon Bakery’s four locations (West Loop, Pilsen, Little Village and Chicago Lawn).
 The neighborhood bakery is known for its traditional dessert tres leches cake, a vanilla sponge cake soaked in three types of milk with hints of rum, sweet vanilla, cream and cinnamon.
-They give it their own twist with variations like pina colada, java beans and Mexican chocolate.
+They give it their own twist with variations like amaretto and peachy.

 Happy Cinco de Mayo!